 Once clicked, go to the web page in the built-in browser and make sure all the items you need are being highlighted.

-If your list is not complete upon tested, you can check out the troubleshooting ideas below:
+Tips: If your list is not complete upon testing, you can check out the troubleshooting ideas below:

 5. Click on "Extract Data"

 Here is the final step - check if the data is being extracted as needed.

 Once clicked, check the data in the preview section and confirm if this is the data that you need.

 TIP: If you see any blank fields or if you find misplaced data, you can check out these troubleshooting ideas:

 After you have gone through each step in the task workflow, it is the perfect time to perform a test run on your local device.
 Click "Run" and select "Run task on your device".